mikeshardmind/wakfu-utils/readme.md

 ### Known limitations

-- Many items are intentionally excluded at this point in time due to not handling the item conditions These are not in the data ankama provides, and need to be manually collected.
-  I have a collection of these for items pre 215 cap expansion, at a later date I'll be expanding this to cover all current items then implement logic around them
 - Some items are not in the item data that were previously obtainable (won't fix)
 - Some items are in the item data and are no longer obtainable (needs thought about handling, users can exclude by name currently)